Martin Green (producer)

-Martin Keith Green CBE (born September 1971) is a British live events producer and executive who has served as director of the Eurovision Song Contest since 2024, and as interim executive supervisor since 2025.
+Martin Keith Green CBE (born September 1971) is a British live events producer and executive who has served as director of the Eurovision Song Contest since 2024.
 He has led the delivery of major UK cultural and sporting ceremonies, including as Head of Ceremonies for the 2012 Summer Olympics and Paralympics in London, Chief Executive and Director of Hull UK City of Culture 2017, Chief Creative Officer of the 2022 Commonwealth Games in Birmingham, and Managing Director of the Eurovision Song Contest 2023 for the BBC.

 Career

 Green was Head of Ceremonies for the London 2012 Olympic and Paralympic Games, overseeing the torch relays and the opening and closing ceremonies, and recruiting Danny Boyle and other artistic directors.

 On 31 July 2014, Green was appointed Chief Executive of Hull 2017, the company delivering the UK City of Culture programme, and led the year-long cultural celebration in 2017.

 Green served as Chief Creative Officer of Unboxed: Creativity in the UK, a £120m UK-wide programme staged in 2022.

 He was Chief Creative Officer of the Birmingham 2022 Commonwealth Games, leading the ceremonies and cultural programme.

 Green was Chair of the Board of Trustees of Middle Child Theatre Company (Hull), stepping down in 2023, and in June 2025 was appointed Chair of the Board of Trustees at Ikon Gallery (Birmingham).
 He is a Cultural Fellow at King’s College London and was appointed Visiting Professor of Global Events, Culture and Entertainment at Manchester Metropolitan University effective 1 July 2025.